verhovsky/books-futures-explained/src/4_pin.md

 }
 ```

-The fact that boxing (heap allocating) a value that implements `!Unpin` is safe
+The fact that pinning a heap allocated value that implements `!Unpin` is safe
 makes sense.
 Once the data is allocated on the heap it will have a stable address.

 There is no need for us as users of the API to take special care and ensure